The Best Shows to Stream on Apple TV+ Now

 Searching for the next binge-worthy show, or simply trying to find a new series to wind down with each night?
 Look no further than Apple TV+.
 From comedy to drama to horror, this relatively young streaming giant manages to have everything you could want to watch, and more.
 Since there are so many great shows to select from, ET has rounded up a few of the best ones to start with.

 If you want a feel-good, heartwarming way to end your day, you can’t go wrong with the award-winning (and frankly, very beloved) series Ted Lasso.
 For All Mankind constructs an eerie alternate future so detailed and elaborate that you can easily get lost inside the show’s reality.
-M. Night Shyamalan’s Servant will haunt you in the best (and worst) of ways -- plus it's third season is set to premiere Jan.
-21, so new episodes are coming soon.
+M. Night Shyamalan’s Servant will haunt you in the best (and worst) of ways -- plus it's third season is out now.

 The Shrink Next Door features comedy legends like Will Ferrell and Paul Rudd as their characters navigate a toxic (and less comical) psychiatrist/patient relationship -- based on a true story.
 And Defending Jacob sees stars like Chris Evans and Michelle Dockery breathe new life into the TV drama genre.